Johanna2580/fish-base-101/README.md

 Contributions are welcome!
 If you have any ideas for improvements, bug fixes, or new features, please feel free to submit a pull request or open an issue.
 Your contributions help improve the project for everyone.

-## Acknowledgments

-- This project uses the DFINITY SDK and Internet Computer platform for canister interactions.
-- Special thanks to the developers of the canisters used in this project.

----